Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 {% include note.html content="File-level data access is not included in the default `Qumulo-Support` role." %}

-{% include note.html content="The `Qumulo-Support` role might change between certain releases of Qumulo Core to match the Qumulo Care team's best recommendations for privileges needed to support you quickly and efficiently." %}
+{% include note.html content="The `Qumulo-Support` role might change between certain releases of Qumulo Core to match the Qumulo Care Team's best recommendations for privileges needed to support you quickly and efficiently." %}

 When you register your cluster with Nexus, Qumulo Core creates an assignment to this role for the special identifier `qumulosupport:everyone`.
-The Qumulo Care team uses this identifier when accessing your cluster through Nexus Remote Support.
+The Qumulo Care Team uses this identifier when accessing your cluster through Nexus Remote Support.
 For more information, see [Enabling Nexus Remote Support](../monitoring-and-metrics/enabling-nexus-remote-support.html).

 {{site.data.alerts.important}}
 <ul>
   <li>You can delete the assignment that Qumulo Core creates when you register your cluster with Nexus.
-However, deleting the assignment removes all privileges that the Qumulo Care team has to support your cluster.</li>
+However, deleting the assignment removes all privileges that the Qumulo Care Team has to support your cluster.</li>
-  <li>To grant the Qumulo Care team a different set of privileges, create a custom RBAC role and assign the special identifier <code>qumulosupport:everyone</code> to the custom role.</li>
+  <li>To grant the Qumulo Care Team a different set of privileges, create a custom RBAC role and assign the special identifier <code>qumulosupport:everyone</code> to the custom role.</li>
-  <li>If you manage the Qumulo Care team's access manually by using a custom RBAC role, monitor changes to the static <code>Qumulo-Support</code> role in future Qumulo Core releases.
+  <li>If you manage the Qumulo Care Team's access manually by using a custom RBAC role, monitor changes to the static <code>Qumulo-Support</code> role in future Qumulo Core releases.
 Consider applying these changes to your custom RBAC role as well.</li>
 </ul>
 {{site.data.alerts.end}}